Revisiting Stochastic Proximal Point Methods: Generalized Smoothness and Similarity: Convergence Results under Expected Similarity

-In this section, we derive results without assuming that all stochastic gradients vanish at the solution.
-In this setting, convergence is impacted by the variance, defined as follows. \begin{assumption}[Bounded Variance at Optimum] Let $ x_*$ denote any minimizer of $f$, supposed to exist.
-The variance of the stochastic gradients at $ x_*$ is bounded as:
+In this setting, convergence is impacted by the variance, defined as follows: \begin{assumption}[Bounded Variance at Optimum] Let \( x_* \) denote any minimizer of \( f \), supposed to exist.
+The variance of the stochastic gradients at \( x_* \) is bounded as: